Crazybus/lope/README.md

 * Automatically add well known locations for secrets for development usage
 * Add simple build step options.
 E.g. alpine as base image with a single `RUN apk add package`.
 * Add option to use bind mounts for adding the current working directory.
 Also allow disabling mounting current directory altogether for use cases like `vault status`
+* Add command line flags
+* Mount the docker socket into the container